j0shua-daniel/vm-mgr/README.md

 2. Make menus more clear.
 3. Fix any bugs.
 4. Make the network bridged so that you can ssh into your vm!
+5. Add support for starting created vms with an iso/img.
+Since only when first created can they start with an iso.